Scientific Accuracy Verified || v5.1.0

 Test Limitations

 The Cooper test assumes maximum effort and is most accurate for individuals aged 17–50 with no musculoskeletal limitations.
-It may underestimate VO2 Max in highly trained athletes (>55 mL/kg/min) where running economy becomes a significant variable.
+It may underestimate VO2 Max in highly trained athletes (>55 mL/kg/min) where running economy becomes a significant performance variable distinct from aerobic power.

 ⚕️ Medical Disclaimer: The Cooper 12-Minute Run Test requires maximal exertion.
 Individuals over 40, those with cardiovascular disease risk factors, or anyone who has been sedentary should obtain medical clearance before performing a maximal effort running test.
 This calculator provides an estimate only — laboratory testing with metabolic equipment is required for clinical-grade VO2 Max measurement.
 Consult a licensed healthcare provider before making health decisions based on these results.